• Skip to primary navigation

 Hasselback Potato Gratin.
 Slices of Yukon gold potatoes and yams, topped with a delicious and light cheesy cream sauce.
 You have to try this!

 I got the idea from just regular hasselback potatoes.
 I wanted something stunning and delicious and this Hasselback Potato Gratin delivers.
-I used a combination of potatoes and yams, for both color and taste.
+I used a combination of potatoes and yams or sweet potatoes, for both color and taste.
 Feel free to add more yams; you could even layer in yams after every potato!
 Get creative and make this dish your own!

 Hasselback Potato Gratin.
 Slices of Yukon gold potatoes and yams, topped with a delicious and light cheesy cream sauce.
 You have to try this!